Allan (footballer, born 1991): Udinese

 In June 2012, Allan signed for Serie A side Udinese for a reported fee of R$7 million from Deportivo Maldonado.
 He made his debut for Udinese at home at the Stadio Friuli against Juventus, where he created an assist for teammate Andrea Lazzari's goal.

 In his first season in Udine, Allan played mostly as a defensive midfielder, recovering and distributing a large number of balls.
 Manager Francesco Guidolin played him in 36 games in the league out of 38 games, he proved one of the best bargains of the season, defying expectation and playing almost all games as a starter to help Udinese to finish in a surprise fifth-place position, securing qualification to next year's UEFA Europa League.

 The following season the club finished 13th in the league in what was Francesco Guidolin's final season with the side.
 Despite this, Allan excelled in midfield, and scored his first goals for the club as his improvement in Italy continued.
 His calm and controlled performance in midfield also prompted future Udinese manager Andrea Stramaccioni to suggest that he was now one of the best young midfielders in Europe, comparable to Manchester United's Paul Pogba.

-In the 2014–15 season, Allan was to be the top ball-winner of all of Europe's top-five leagues (Premier League, La Liga, Bundesliga, Serie A and Ligue 1) with the most balls won.
+In the 2014–15 season, Allan was to be the top ball-winner of all of Europe's top-five leagues with the most balls won.